tendersearls/tldr/README.md

 #### Setting up the load path

-When running TLDR from a Ruby script, one thing the framework can't help you with is setting up load paths for you.
+By default, the `tldr` CLI adds `test` and `lib` directories to the load path for you, but when running TLDR from a Ruby script, it doesn't set those up for you.

 If you want to require code in `test/` or `lib/` without using `require_relative`, you'll need to add those directories to the load path.
 You